 Treatment for Separation Anxiety, School Refusal and Transitions to School

-SW Psychology is a friendly and highly experienced clinic specialising in the treatment of anxiety, panic, and associated conditions across the lifespan.
+SW Psychology is a friendly and highly experienced clinic with a special interest in the treatment of anxiety, panic, and associated conditions across the lifespan.
 We believe in early intervention, education, support, and skills building to give children, adolescents and their families the very best start in life.
 Our Clinic provides effective treatment for separation anxiety, school refusal and managing transitions to school.

 Separation Anxiety Treatment